Susan Lydon: "The Politics of Orgasm"

 While in Marin, Getz contracted hepatitis, and Lydon soon acquired it, too, serious enough to confine her to bed.
 She was invited in 1974 by a friend at the Arica School to move with her daughter to New York to write for Arica.
 Recovering from illness, she founded and edited the Arica internal newspaper the No Times Times.
-She was a columnist at The Village Voice, and wrote for The New York Times Magazine and other periodicals, often working from her communal residence in the Upper East Side of New York City, amid her Arica colleagues.
+She was a columnist at The Village Voice, and wrote for The New York Times Magazine and other periodicals, often working from her communal residence on the Upper East Side of Manhattan amid her Arica colleagues.
 In 1985, her addictions escalated beyond control, and she was evicted.
 Her daughter, Shuna, was left alone while Lydon worked multiple jobs, shoplifted, stole money or prostituted herself to get another dose of heroin.
 Lydon even stole her mother's car.
 Shuna found refuge at the Gordons' house in Long Island, staying with her grandparents during her high school years.
 In 1986, the Gordons organized an intervention, convincing Lydon to check in to a detox center in Minnesota.
 In Minnesota, she connected with a violent boyfriend, smoked crack cocaine and started "boosting" – shoplifting for quick resale.
 She was arrested and prosecuted for theft and drug sales, and found guilty.
 Facing decades of jail time or court-ordered drug treatment, Lydon chose treatment and was sent from Minnesota to Mattapan in Boston.
 She started a long period of addiction recovery at Women Inc., a feminist clinic focused on the rehabilitation of hardcore female drug addicts, where she ceased all drug intake.
 After psychological evaluation at Women Inc., she faced the possibility that she had been sexually abused as a child by a family member.
 She proved her independence by staying clean for a year at the clinic, then moved to a nearby apartment to restore her career.
 Remaining sober for the rest of her life, she obtained work as a typesetter in Boston, and resumed freelance writing.